MrYsLab/pymata_rh/README.md

 **A Demo GUI is included**.
 After installing pymata-rh, open a terminal window and type: rhdemo

+Use the GUI to control the RoboHAT without writing one line of code!

 ![](https://github.com/MrYsLab/pymata_rh/blob/master/docs/images/tkgui.png)

 ## Implemented Using The Firmata Protocol